apptainer/singularity-userdocs/contributing.rst

 Step 1.
 Fork the repo
 =====================

-To contribute to the web based documentation, you should obtain a GitHub account and fork the `Singularity <https://github.com/sylabs/singularity>`_ repository.
+To contribute to Singularity, you should obtain a GitHub account and fork the `Singularity <https://github.com/sylabs/singularity>`_ repository.
 Once forked, you will want to clone the fork of the repo to your computer.
 Let’s say my GitHub username is vsoch, and I am using ssh:

 .. code-block:: none